edseldim/AffinityPropagation/README.md

 This clustering method is like ``hierarchical clustering`` in the sense that you don't have to know the number of clusters beforehand.
 The main difference is that ``AP Clustering`` tries to find the clusters centers without having to use a dendrogram.

-This method uses 4 concepts to find the centers (it works pretty well for small datasets since all the matrices are $(n,n)$:
+This method uses 4 concepts to find the centers (it works pretty well for small datasets since all the matrices are $(n,n)$):

 * similarity (s): Represents the negative euclidean distance between all the data points (distance matrix).